Disappearance of Kenny Veach: Search attempts

 A search operation was launched, including volunteers and officials from the Nevada Search and Rescue team.
 Despite an extensive search of the area, no sign of Veach was found, except for his cell phone, which was discovered on November 22 near an abandoned mineshaft in the Sheep Range, and his car, a white Honda CR-V, discovered at the head of the trail.
 The phone's location suggested that Veach had made it to the general area he intended to explore, but his ultimate fate remained unknown.

 Later events

-In January 2021, a group of friends from Nevada launched a website dedicated to finding Veach and documenting their search efforts.
-By December 9 of that year, the website had been converted into an alternate reality game that claimed Veach had never existed.
-By March 2022, the website had been taken down and was no longer accessible.

-On November 28, 2021, CNN released a two-hour documentary about the disappearance of Veach.
+On November 28, 2021, an episode of HLN's Real Life Nightmare covered Kenny Veach's disappearance.

-To date, Veach is still missing.

 Theories

 The disappearance of Kenny Veach has given rise to a number of theories, ranging from an eventual suicide to him being killed by the U.S. military.

 Suicide

 According to Kenny Veach's girlfriend, Sheryon, Veach had struggled with depression for many years, which had worsened in the months leading up to his disappearance.
 She has said that Veach had expressed thoughts of suicide and mentioned that if he ever decided to take his own life, "no one will ever find me".
 Sheryon believed that Veach may have intentionally disappeared, possibly taking advantage of the many caves and mineshafts in the Nevada desert to ensure he would not be found.

 According to Sheryon, Veach had not taken his video camera with him on this final hike, despite claiming he would bring a GoPro with him on his final video, suggesting he did not intend to document anything, unlike his previous excursions.
 She believed Veach left his cellphone near an abandoned mineshaft to avoid being tracked.
-In her comment, she emphasized Kenny's love for the desert but also warned others about the dangers of searching for him or the "M Cave" without proper preparation, highlighting the challenges posed by the harsh environment.
+In her comment, she emphasized Kenny's love for the desert but also warned others about the dangers of searching for him or the "M Cave" without proper preparation.

-It is known that Veach took his 9mm handgun with him during his trip, but the firearm has not been found.
+It is unknown if Veach took his handgun with him during his trip, but the firearm has not been found.